Professor Alan Winston (lead clinician clinical trials centre)

 Dr Jesal Gohil

 Dr Gohil qualified from The University of Liverpool in 2014.
 He has subsequently worked in HIV medicine in the UK and conducted research related to HIV in the Philippines.
-He is due to conduct a postgraduate research degree in the field of HIV.
+He is currently undertaking a PhD related to the safety and impact of novel HIV treatment strategies.

 Ian McGuinness